ashutoshramola/ashutoshramola.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About Me"
-excerpt: "About Ashutosh Ramola"
+excerpt: "About Ashutosh Ramola, Aerospace Engineer, Developer, and lifelong learner."
 author_profile: true
 redirect_from:
   - /about.html
 ---

-# About Me

 Hi, I'm **Ashutosh Ramola** – an Aerospace Engineer, Full Stack Developer, and passionate learner.

 With a background in propulsion systems, flight controls, and aircraft development, I currently work as a Senior Associate Engineer at Greenko Group, specializing in integrating advanced aerospace systems.
 My journey is driven by curiosity, creativity, and a desire to make a positive impact through technology.

-## Professional Summary
-- **Current Role:** Senior Associate Engineer, Greenko Group
+**Current Role:** Senior Associate Engineer, Greenko Group
-- **Expertise:** Propulsion, flight controls, electric propulsion, flight computers, control architectures
+**Expertise:** Propulsion, flight controls, electric propulsion, flight computers, control architectures
-- **Passion:** Building innovative solutions, sharing knowledge, and continuous learning
+**Passion:** Building innovative solutions, sharing knowledge, and continuous learning

-## Timeline
+### Timeline
 - **2022–Present:** Senior Associate Engineer, Greenko Group
 - **2020–2022:** M.S. in Propulsion Engineering, Moscow Aviation Institute (MAI)
 - **2016–2020:** B.Tech in Aerospace Engineering (Avionics), UPES

-## Fun Facts
+### Fun Facts
 - I enjoy hiking, reading, and exploring new technologies.
 - I love collaborating on open-source projects and writing technical blogs.
 - My favorite quote: _"The best way to predict the future is to invent it."_

-## More
+**More:**
 - [Resume / CV](/cv/)
 - [Portfolio](/_portfolio/)
 - [Blog](/archive-layout-with-content/)
 - [Contact](/#contact)

----

-Feel free to connect with me or explore the rest of my site!

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!